NoLtour/Uni-notes/Mathematics for Engineering and the Environment/19U Further calculus 2/power series.md

 So the [[Maclaurin series#^2648d4|Maclaurin series]] can be described as a [[power series]].

-### Properties
+### Convergence and divergence
-All power series will converge for certain v
+All power series will converge for certain values of x and diverge for others, for example it's common for $|x|<1$ to converge towards a single value as the number of terms in the series increases.

+A effective test for convergence is using [[Alemberts ratio test]].